m-3-lab/m-3-lab.github.io/src/markdown/research/general.md

 ---
 title: General Computational Model Development and Validation
-image: ../../images/research/robot-army.png
+image: ../../images/research/general.png
 order: 1
 ---
-Please Wait while we gather more info for our site
+We develop computational tools for the simulation of microbial community metabolism.